This post may contain affiliate links, view our disclosure policy.

 In addition to several health and safety protocols still being in effect, Disney has retired the FastPass system and will roll out an entirely new technology platform called Disney Genie.

-Here are 9 Disney changes to be aware of as you prepare to experience the magic in 2020 and beyond.
+Here are 9 Disney changes to be aware of as you prepare to experience the magic now, in 2022, and beyond.

-Reservations are required.
+1. Reservations are required.